A sound biblical answer to an age old question.

 Paul writes, “Once I was alive apart from the law, but when the commandment came, sin sprang to life and I died.”(Rom 7:9) He’s talking about belonging to the Lord as a child.
 When he reached the age of accountability, he became an adult.
 His “born saved” status expired and he had to consciously renew it (be born again) or be lost.
 Had he never gained the mental ability to comprehend this, he would never have lost his original status.

 Consider the Bar Mitzvah, where a Jewish boy enters manhood and demonstrates his intellectual capability.
 At the ceremony, his father prays, “Lord thank you for giving me this son and thank you now for relieving me of any further responsibility for him.
 The boy is released from his father’s care and now becomes responsible for his own life as a man.
 Could this be one of the many examples of Jewish tradition illuminating God’s law?

 God is Love

 Yes, God is love.
 But He’s also just and fair, and a ton of other qualities that make Him God.
-And because of this He can’t be arbitrary or capricious.
+And because of this, He can’t be arbitrary or capricious.
 This means He can’t express any one of His qualities at the expense of any other.
-For instance He had to die for us because He can’t just be love without also being justice.
+For instance, He had to die for us because He can’t just be love without also being just.
 His justice restrained Him from loving us as fully as He longed to because it required that someone first pay the penalty for our sins.
-We couldn’t so He did, and in meeting the requirements of His justice he offered the greatest expression of His love.
+We couldn’t, so He did, and in meeting the requirements of His justice he offered the greatest expression of His love.
 Love and Justice both satisfied.